10 Flu Myths Revealed

 Myth #5: The Flu Vaccine Will Protect Me From COVID-19 As Well

 Getting a flu vaccine will not protect against COVID-19, so it is encouraged to get both the flu vaccine and the COVID-19 vaccine.
 Both Flu and COVID-19 vaccines have been shown to reduce the risk complications, hospitalization and death due to the flu and COVID.
+The CDC states you can get a COVID-19 vaccine and other vaccines, such as the flu shot, at the same visit.
+Experience with other vaccines has shown that the way our bodies develop protection, known as an immune response, after getting vaccinated and possible side effects of vaccines are generally the same when given alone or with other vaccines.

 Influenza (flu) and COVID-19 are both contagious respiratory illnesses, but they are caused by different viruses.
 COVID-19 is caused by infection with a coronavirus first identified in 2019 and flu is caused by infection with influenza viruses.
 Because some of the symptoms of flu and COVID-19 are similar, it may be hard to tell the difference between them based on symptoms alone, and testing may be needed to help confirm a diagnosis.